apostrophecms/apostrophe-multisite/README.md

   mongodbUrl: 'mongodb://localhost:27017',

   // Hostname of the dashboard site.
 Distinct from the hosted sites.
-  // May also be a space-separated list, or an array.
+  // May also be a comma-separated list, or an array.
 May be set via
   // the DASHBOARD_HOSTNAME environment variable.
   dashboardHostname: 'dashboard',